isthisammorpg/SSL_Outlab6/README.md

 ## This is hosted on the readthedocs website too.

-### The link to the website is: https://ssl-outlab6.readthedocs.io
+The link to the website is: https://ssl-outlab6.readthedocs.io/

+This folder also contains the pdf form of the documentation hosted on https://readthedocs.org/